Chart Color Schemes

 Population growth drivers in Beaumont - Glen Osmond are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Beaumont - Glen Osmond's population was around 10,638 as of Aug 2025.
-This figure represents an increase of 310 people from the 2021 Census count of 10,328.
-The change is inferred from ABS data showing an estimated resident population of 10,595 in June 2024 and an additional 36 validated new addresses since the Census date.
-This results in a population density ratio of 1,116 persons per square kilometer.
-Over the past decade, ending in Aug 2025, Beaumont - Glen Osmond's population has grown at a compound annual growth rate of 0.9%, outpacing its SA3 area.
-Overseas migration was the primary driver of this growth.
+Beaumont - Glen Osmond's population is approximately 10,640 as of November 2025.
+This figure represents an increase of 312 people, a 3.0% rise from the 2021 Census which reported a population of 10,328.
+The increase is inferred from ABS's estimated resident population of 10,595 in June 2024 and additional validated new addresses since the Census date.
+This results in a population density ratio of 1,116 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
+Over the past decade, Beaumont - Glen Osmond has shown resilient growth patterns with a compound annual growth rate of 0.9%, outperforming its SA3 area.
+Overseas migration was the primary driver of population growth during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, SA State Government's Regional/LGA projections are adopted, adjusted using a method of weighted aggregation from LGA to SA2 levels based on 2021 data released in 2023.
-Looking ahead, demographic trends suggest the area will increase by 495 persons by 2041, representing a total increase of 4.2% over these 17 years.
+For areas not covered by this data and years post-2032, SA State Government's Regional/LGA projections by age category are adopted, released in 2023 and based on 2021 data, with adjustments made using weighted aggregation methods from LGA to SA2 levels.
+Based on demographic trends, a population increase just below the median of Australian statistical areas is expected for Beaumont - Glen Osmond, with an anticipated increase of 495 persons by 2041, resulting in a total increase of 4.2% over the 17-year period.

 Frequently Asked Questions - Population